 The flu vaccine is recommended for any person six months of age and over who wishes to reduce the likelihood of becoming ill with the flu.

-There are two types vaccines available for use in Australia for the 2019 influenza season.
+All funded (free) vaccines available for use in Australia for the 2020 influenza season will be

-- Quadrivalent (four strains-two influenza A and two influenza B).
+- Quadrivalent (containing four strains- two influenza A and two influenza B)

 Although not funded, the flu vaccine is also strongly recommended for: